TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Overview

 \textit{\textbf{Tensor Access:}} For a tensor $t$ in $E$, which is generated by the operator $\mu$ and used by the operator $\upsilon$, we define the execution of $\mu$ as the \textbf{Tensor Generating Access(TGA)} of $t$ and the execution of $\upsilon$ is the \textbf{Tensor Using Access(TUA)} of $t$.
-Both two kinds of tensor accesses are denoted as $a_{j}^{i}$, where $i$ is the index of the access.
-Usually, if a given operator $\mu$ is not at the head or the end of a job, it corresponds to two kinds of tensor accesses, the \textit{TUA} and the \textit{TGA}.
-For example, as shown in \autoref{fig:Concepts' Examples}(b), in \autoref{fig:Concepts' Examples}(b), the convolution operator takes tensors kernel, bias, and $x$ which is generated by the previous operator as inputs, and outputs the feature map tensor $y$.
-The latency of a \textit{Tensor Access} is defined as the corresponding operator's execution time, which can be inferred from the compute graph or logged at run-time.
-The \textit{TUA} is accesses of the input tensors of $\mu$, and the \textit{TGA} represents the accesses of the output tensors of $\mu$.
+Both tensor accesses are denoted as $a_{j}^{i}$, where $i$ is the access index.
+Usually, if a given operator $\mu$ is not at the start or the end of a job, it corresponds to two kinds of tensor accesses, the \textit{TUA} and the \textit{TGA}.
+For example, as shown in \autoref{fig:Concepts' Examples}(b), the convolution operator takes tensors kernel, bias, and $x$ generated by the previous operator as inputs and outputs the feature map tensor $y$.
+The latency of a \textit{Tensor Access} is defined as the corresponding operator's execution time cost, which can be inferred from the compute graph or logged at run-time.
+The \textit{TUA} is access of the input tensors of $\mu$, and the \textit{TGA} represents the accesses of the output tensors of $\mu$.
 Additionally, since the operator \textit{placeholder} generates the input tensors of the whole compute graph, we regard the \textit{placeholder} as a \textit{TGA}.

-\textit{\textbf{Workload:}} A workload $W_j$ is denoted by a sequence of tensor accesses $<a_{0}^{1}$,$a_{0}^{2},...>$, which is ordered by the topological order of job $G_j(V,E)$.
-The topological order corresponds to execution order of operators in $V$.
+\textit{\textbf{Workload:}} A workload $W_j$ is denoted by a \textbf{tensor access sequence} $<a_{j}^{1}$,$a_{j}^{2},...>$, which is ordered by the topological order of job $G_j(V,E)$.
+The topological order corresponds to the execution order of operators in $V$.
 When a workload $W_j$ is launched, the framework executes the operators of $W_j$ in topological order.
 A \textbf{dynamic workload} has tensor accesses whose latency keeps changing at run time.
-The workload is also called \textbf{tensor access sequence} in terms of the scheduling algorithm.